-I am pleased to report that AlzeCure continues to make good progress together with our talented, dedicated and motivated employees.
-We have several promising projects under development, all within fields with great unmet medical need, which is incredibly motivating.
-The performance we achieved to date strengthens our conviction that we shall be able to deliver as stated in our communicated objectives during the year.
+I am very pleased to report that AlzeCure continues to make good progress together with our dedicated and motivated employees.
+We have several promising projects under development within fields with great unmet medical need, which is incredibly motivating.
+The rising interest and activity in the field of Alzheimer's is beneficial to us, for which reason we look to the future with continued growing confidence.

-Stockholm August 2021 Martin Jönsson
+Stockholm, November 2021 Martin Jönsson